NI Traineeships – Non-employed Pathway

 Applicants will be required to hold a minimum of a Level 1 qualification, defined as 4 GCSEs at grades D-G including Maths and English at grades D-F, or equivalent.
 However, most areas will require higher grades in Maths and English.
 Applicants who do not meet this enhanced entry criteria will enter an Introductory Phase of the Traineeship and be supported to achieve the required grades.
 Upon enrolment, trainees will undertake initial assessments which will confirm whether they should enter the full Traineeship or the Introductory Phase.

-You can find details of entry requirements in our prospectus [LINK] and in the individual course information on this website.
+You can find details of entry requirements in the course information on this website.

 Those that complete qualifications equivalent to five GCSEs at Grade C including English (or Level 2 Communication) and Maths (or Level 2 Application of Number) will receive an overarching Traineeship Certificate issued by the Department for the Economy.